 Spinal stenosis can be difficult to diagnose because its signs and symptoms resemble those of many age-related conditions.
 Imaging tests may be needed to help pinpoint the true cause of your signs and symptoms.

 - X-rays.
 Using a small exposure to radiation, X-rays can reveal bony changes, such as bone spurs that may be narrowing the space within the spinal canal.

 - Magnetic resonance imaging (MRI).
 In most cases, this is the imaging test of choice for diagnosing spinal stenosis.
 Instead of X-rays, an MRI uses a powerful magnet and radio waves to produce cross-sectional images of your spine.
 The test can detect damage to your disks and ligaments, as well as the presence of tumors.
 Most important, it can show pressure on the spinal cord or spinal nerves.

 - CT myelogram.
-Computerized tomography (CT) combines X-ray images taken from many different angles to produce detailed, cross-sectional images of your body — including the shape and size of your spinal canal.
+If you can't have an MRI, your doctor may recommend computerized tomography (CT), a test that combines X-ray images taken from many different angles to produce detailed, cross-sectional images of your body.
 In a CT myelogram, the CT scan is conducted after a contrast dye is injected.
 The dye outlines the spinal cord and nerves, and it can reveal herniated disks, bone spurs and tumors.

 The type of treatment you receive for spinal stenosis may vary, depending on the location of the stenosis and the severity of your signs and symptoms.

 To control pain associated with spinal stenosis, your doctor may prescribe: